-A driver will be deemed as refusing to take a drug test as described in with 49 C.F.R.
+A driver will be deemed as refusing to take a drug test as described in 49 C.F.R.
 40.191.
 As per 49 C.F.R.
-40.191, and individual refuses to take a drug test if he/she:
+40.191, an individual refuses to take a drug test if he/she:

-1. Fails to appear for any test (except a pre-employment test) within a reasonable time, as determined by the DER, consistent with applicable DOT agency regulations, after being directed to do so by the DER; SUPPORT STAFF MEMBERS 4219/page 14 of 21 Commercial Driver Controlled Substances and Alcohol Use Testing (M)
+- 1. Fails to appear for any test (except a pre-employment test) within a reasonable time, as determined by the DER, consistent with applicable DOT agency regulations, after being directed to do so by the DER; - 2.
+Fails to remain at the testing site until the testing process is complete.
+An employee who leaves the testing site before the testing process commences for a preemployment test is not deemed to have refused to test;

-- 2. Fails to remain at the testing site until the testing process is complete.
-An employee who leaves the testing site before the testing process commences for a preemployment test is not deemed to have refused to test; - 3.
-Fails to provide a urine specimen for any drug test required by this policy.
+- 3. Fails to provide a urine specimen for any drug test required by this policy.
 An employee who does not provide a urine specimen because he or she has left the testing site before the testing process commences for a pre-employment test is not deemed to have refused to test; - 4.
 Fails to permit the observation or monitoring of providing a specimen.
 In the case of a directly observed or monitored collection in a drug test; - 5.
 Fails to provide a sufficient amount of urine when directed, and it has been determined, through a required medical evaluation, that there was no adequate medical explanation for the failure; - 6.
-Fails or declines to take a second test the DER of collector has directed the individual to take; - 7.
+Fails or declines to take a second test the DER or collector has directed the individual to take; - 7.
 Fails to undergo a medical examination or evaluation, as directed by the MRO as part of the verification process, or as directed by the DER under Sec.
 40.193(d).
-In the case of a pre-employment drug test, the individual is deemed to have refused to test on this basis only if the preemployment test is conducted following a contingent offer of employment; - 8.
+In the case of a pre-employment drug test, the individual is deemed to have refused to test on this basis only if the pre-employment test is conducted following a contingent offer of employment; - 8.
 Fails to cooperate with any part of the testing process (e.g., refuses to empty pockets when so directed by the collector, behaves in a confrontational way that disrupts the collection process); or - 9.
 If the MRO reports the driver had a verified adulterated or substituted test result.

-If an individual refuses to participate in a part of the testing process, the collector or MRO, must terminate the portion of the testing process, document the refusal on the CCF (including in the case of the collector, printing the employee's name on Copy
+If an individual refuses to participate in a part of the testing process the collector or MRO must terminate the portion of the testing process, document the refusal on the CCF (including in the case of the collector, printing the employee's name on Copy 2 of the CCF), immediately notify the DER by any means (e.g., telephone or secure fax machine) that ensures that the refusal notification is immediately received.
+A referral physician